person-al/person-al.github.io/_posts/2020-03-20-🌰-if-you-have-perfectly-organized-notes--it-means-you-didn-t-spend-enough-time-creating.md

 ---
+category: "\U0001F330"
+date: 2020-03-20
 layout: post
-category: 🌰
-date: 2020-03-20
-title: 🌰 if you have perfectly organized notes, it means you didn't spend enough time creating
 status: published
 tags: note-taking
+title: "\U0001F330 if you have perfectly organized notes, it means you didn't spend enough time creating"
 ---

 It's funny how much this relates to a concept I've heard in tech a lot: [[🌰 If your product is absolutely perfect when you launch it, you launched too late.]]

 This means: